VitroidFPV/vitroidfpv.com/README.md

 - Radio
 - Hardware

 Putting one of those as the `Category` (case sensitive) will automatically sort it into the category in the site, and you can write the `Question` and `Answer` yourself.
+The `order` value specifies the order in which the answers will be shown in their respective category.
+I will likely have to change the naming scheme because currently it can only go to 10 per category, bit of an oversight
+`title` is the question name that gets displayed as the collapsible
+`id` is the question anchor which can then be shared when clicking on the hashtag button next to it and lastly the `answer: >-` supports full markdown fomatting, you only need to indent the lines